Compliance regulation graphic

 Text Alternatives

-It's important to provide text alternatives, for all text content, such as images, videos and audio.
+It is important to provide text alternatives for all text content, such as images, videos and audio.
 This allows people who rely on screen readers to understand the content.

 Contrasting Colours